justin1703/intel-arc-pro-b50-debian13/README.md

 ```

 ### 4. Upgrade to Kernel 6.16+
-With Kernel 6.16+, you can monitor GPU parameters such as temperature, fan speed, and utilization using `nvtop`.
+With kernel version **6.16 or newer**, GPU parameters such as temperature, fan speed, and utilization can be monitored using `nvtop`.
 Run with `sudo nvtop`.
 This kernel version also provides improved driver compatibility with Intel BattleMage GPUs.

 ```bash
 echo "deb http://deb.debian.org/debian/ trixie-backports main contrib non-free" | sudo tee /etc/apt/sources.list.d/backports.list